Integrated Science Major

 Additionally, the integrated science curriculum is perfect for students in a traditional STEM program who wish to change their major.
 Students who enroll in a science or technology major at SU and find it is not the right fit can instead pursue the integrated science major to explore other areas.
 We are here to help as you discover your interests, and integrated science courses can help you find your perfect fit and keep you on track to graduate on time.
 At SU, we’ve got you!

-Studies have shown that an integrated science degree not only offers students a lot of flexibility to select a major field but also makes them very employable.
+What can I do with a degree in integrated science?
+Studies have shown that an integrated science degree not only offers you a lot of flexibility to select a major field but also makes you very employable.
 The opportunity to combine two-three majors in STEM gives employers more skills to look at when hiring our students.
 Integrated science graduates have an opportunity to explore numerous career options in STEM, such as:

 - Medical researcher